fwinkelbauer/chunkyard/ARCHITECTURE.md

 These classes contain the most important logic:

+- **IRepository.cs:** Provides a key/value store
 - **Commands.cs:** Defines all verbs of the command line interface
-- **SnapshotStore.cs:** Provides a set of operations to work with snapshots (e.g. create new snapshots, validate a snapshot or restore files from a snapshot)
+- **SnapshotStore.cs:** Provides a set of operations to work with snapshots (e.g. create new snapshots, validate a snapshot or restore files from a snapshot).
+Snapshots are stored in an IRepository using an int key
-- **ContentStore.cs:** Encrypts and deduplicates content and stores it in a Chunkyard repository
+- **ContentStore.cs:** Encrypts, deduplicates and stores content in an IRepository using a URI key

 ## Basic Backup Workflow

 - Take a set of files
-- Split files into encrypted chunks, store them in a repository and return a list of BlobReferences
+- Split files into encrypted chunks, store them as blobs and return a list of BlobReferences
 - Bundle all BlobReferences into a Snapshot and store this Snapshot as a document (which creates a DocumentReference)
 - Store a SnapshotReference which points to the DocumentReference of the created